omnypay/omnypay-sdk-android/README.md

     });
 ```

-### Create a basket.
+### Create a basket
 Every OmnyPay transaction should have a basket object.
-The basket object is used to store information about the transaction such as association with the retailer’s point of sale, lineitems or products purchased, associated offers, loyalty points, etc.
+The basket object is used to store information about the transaction such as association with the retailer’s point of sale, line items or products purchased, associated offers, loyalty points, etc.

 ```java
     OmnyPayAPI.createBasket(new OmnyPayCallback<Basket>() {